jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) consist of the following:
     (i) a dividend:
     (ii) a replacement payment:
-    (iii) an amount of income treated under subpart EW (Financial arrangements rules) as derived by the entity:
+    (iii) an amount of income treated under subpart EW (Financial arrangements rules) as derived by the entity, other than an amount of excluded interest:
     (iv) an amount of income derived from a lease of land, but this subparagraph does not apply if the lessee under the lease is associated with the entity receiving the amount:
     (ivb) insurance, indemnity, or compensation amounts replacing income that would be described in subparagraph (iv):
     (v) an amount derived from the disposal of property referred to in section HM 11: